Deep-Dubey/NamasteyReact/README.md

 # (~)tilde:- patch update.
 # Create git ignore file and put node modules because we don't need node_modules in out production
 # To run parcel we will do (npx parcelindex.html)
+# HMR - Hot Module Replacement in Parcel to auto refresh